codeship/screencast-storyboards/storyboards/django-github-appengine.md

-Before we can configure our App Engine deployment, we need to connect our AppEngine account to Codeship.
+Before we can configure our App Engine deployment, we need to connect our App Engine account to Codeship.

 [Click "Connect to App Engine"]